StJohnErvin/SIMS-Management-System-/README.md

 ## NOTE

-This web application was an unpaid task of HOLA AMIGOS PH, there for as the author I have the right to claim all the rights of this web application.
+-This web application was an unpaid task of HOLA AMIGOS PH, there for as the author I have the right to claim all the rights of this web application.

-Still on progress fixing bugs but the Inventory part is working 100%
+-Still on progress fixing bugs but the Inventory part is working 100%

 ## Built With